osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 1. **Generate config file automatically:**

-    ```bash
-    /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --generate-config-auto
-    ```

-    Write the config file to `/etc/perfSONAR-multi-nic-config.conf`.
-Open and adjust site-specific values (e.g., confirm `DEFAULT_ROUTE_NIC`, add `NIC_IPV4_ADDROUTE` entries).

     !!! warning "Gateways required for addresses"

         Any NIC with an IPv4 address must also have an IPv4 gateway, and any NIC with an IPv6 address must have an IPv6 gateway.
 If the generator cannot detect a gateway, it adds a WARNING block to the generated file listing affected NICs.
 Edit `NIC_IPV4_GWS`/`NIC_IPV6_GWS` accordingly before applying changes.

     !!! note "Gateway prompts"

         During generation, the script attempts to detect gateways per-NIC.
 If a NIC has an IP address but no gateway could be determined, it will prompt you interactively to enter an IPv4 and/or IPv6 gateway (or `-` to skip).
 Prompts are skipped in non-interactive sessions or when you use `--yes`.

+    ```bash
+    /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --generate-config-auto
+    ```

+    The script writes the config file to `/etc/perfSONAR-multi-nic-config.conf`.
+Edit to adjust site-specific values (e.g., confirm `DEFAULT_ROUTE_NIC`, add `NIC_IPV4_ADDROUTE` entries) and verify the entries.
+Next step is to apply the network changes...

+1. **Apply changes:**

     !!! warning "Connect via console for network changes"

         When applying network changes across an ssh connection, your session may be interrupted.
 Please try to run the perfSONAR-pbr-nm.sh script when connected either direcatly to the console or by using 'nohup' in front of the script invocation.

-1. **Apply changes:**

     Apply non-interactively with `--yes` or interactively without: